palm002/react-context/README.md

 ```
-// button will be red
+// value will be red
 <ColourContext.Provider value='red'>
     ...
 </ColourContext.Provider>

-// button will be whatever is in the state
+// value will be whatever is in the state
 <ColourContext.Provider value={{ ...this.state.colour}}>
     ...
 </ColourContext.Provider>